rSimulate/Cosmosium/README.md

 Check out the [installation instructions](https://github.com/rSimulate/Cosmosium/blob/master/INSTALL.md) to get your own cosmosium server going and we'll gladly accept your pull requests.

 ####Licensing###
-All Cosmosium Asteroid Ventures code is open-source under the Apache License, Version 2.0.
-See LICENSE file for full text.
+All Cosmosium Asteroid Ventures code is open-source under the Creative Commons Attribution 4.0 International (CC BY 4.0) See LICENSE file for full text.